linode/docs/docs/networking/ssh/using-sshfs-on-linux.md

 ### SSH Keys Persistent Mounts

 You'll need to make sure you can log into the remote server without entering a password.
-We can do this by modifying our SSH
+We can do this by modifying our SSH directory.
 The SSH Key will be stored in the remote directories `authorized_keys` file.
-Issue the following commands to generate an SSH key and copy it to the remote server's `authorized_keys2` file.

 {:note}
 >Please note: If your system is older, this file may be named `authorized_keys2`.
-Please consult your `/etc/ssh/sshd_config`) if you are unsure.
+Please consult `/etc/ssh/sshd_config`) if you are unsure.

 Substitute values appropriate for your server in commands that include a hostname or user account name.

-If your remote server user account doesn't already have a key in `~/.ssh`, issue this command on the remote server, accepting the defaults:
+If the user account on your remote server doesn't already have a key in `~/.ssh`, issue this command on the remote server, accepting the defaults:

     ssh-keygen -t rsa